Skip to content

 cosmos-curate image build

-For this recipe, we will download the following models:
+For this recipe, you will download the following models:

 cosmos-curate local launch -- pixi run python -m cosmos_curate.core.managers.model_cli download --models transnetv2,cosmos_reason1,t5_xxl

-The model weights will be downloaded to your cosmos-curate workspace, which by default is at "${HOME}/cosmos_curate_local_workspace".
-In case you want to change the workspace location, you can define environment variable COSMOS_CURATE_LOCAL_WORKSPACE_PREFIX to change it to "${COSMOS_CURATE_LOCAL_WORKSPACE_PREFIX}/cosmos_curate_local_workspace".
+The model weights will be downloaded to your cosmos-curate workspace, which is by default at ${HOME}/cosmos_curate_local_workspace.
+If you want to change the workspace location, you can define environment variable COSMOS_CURATE_LOCAL_WORKSPACE_PREFIX to change it to ${COSMOS_CURATE_LOCAL_WORKSPACE_PREFIX}/cosmos_curate_local_workspace.

-Let's use nexar_collision_prediction data as an example.
-We will need to download the data into the workspace.
+These instructions will use nexar_collision_prediction data as an example.
+You will need to download the data into the workspace.

 # Go to the workspace